Doraemoe/Spotify-Plugin-for-Quicksilver/README.md

 **Save command will save current playing track to Your Music Library.
 You need login to support this function.

+Now also support "Current playing" proxy.
 After login from preference panel, all your public playlists as well as each playlist's first 100 songs will add to your catalog.

 Support Actions:

 * Play track or playlist

 * Open playlist in web Browser

+* Add track to a playlist (dose not support legacy starred playlist)

 Added "(Spotify)" suffix to some commands in order to distinguish with iTunes command.